Sex and Relationship Education and Therapy for Individuals, Couples online and in-person BRIGHTON

 So now, as adults, we’re left trying to build intimacy, desire, and confidence… armed with nothing but bad metaphors and even worse advice.

-I created this space for people like you — the funny, creative, thoughtful, and frankly ones that are tired of settling for less.
+I created The Sex Ed Club for people like you, the funny, creative, thoughtful, and frankly ones that are tired of settling for less.

 A little bit more about me

-During her MA she focused her studies on the effectiveness of the sex and relationship education in the UK, Queer theory and the implications of the preface for heterosexual structures within schools.
+During her MA she focused her studies on the relevance and morality of the sex and relationship education in the UK, Queer theory and the implications of the preface for heterosexual structures.
 The knowledge she acquired from reading many (often rather dry) academic reports and articles in addition to her life experience informs and guides her to shake up the way we understand sex and relationship.
 She believes sex and relationship education to be a journey, not a destination, so get comfortable with the uncomfortable and join the club.